Summary of Data Items in the QResearch-linked Database

 Dates and times include specimen and lab report

-This registry will become available for use by QResearch projects during 2021.
+This virtual registry, derived from GP and HES linked records, will become available for use by QResearch projects during 2021.

 This is a registry of fertile women aged 12-49 years old in the UK between 2016 and the latest date for which data are available at the time of the study.
 This a subset of the information contained within the GP data.
 The subset of information provided is linked to the Hospital Episode Statistics (which provides outcomes of pregnancy in England) and Civil Registration Data (date of death, main and other causes of death).
 A summary is given below: